cramazani/Duplicate-Search/README.md

 ## Description

 Hydrophilic Interaction Liquid Chromatography (HILIC) data are collected with information about feature mass and retention time (RT).
-However, it is not always obvious how to select which features are potential duplicates of each other, or those to which artifacts (e.g. salts) were added throughout the HILIC  process.
+However, it is not always obvious how to select which features are potential duplicates of each other and peaks that represent non-biological artifacts (e.g. salts) originating from the HILIC  analysis.

 This work is an attempt at a reproducible framework to identify potential metabolite duplicates and HILIC artifacts.
 The workflow of this particular quest consists of 3 sets of conditions (See section below).